oauth-xx/open_id_authentication/README.md

 OpenIdAuthentication
 ====================

 Provides a thin wrapper around the excellent ruby-openid gem from JanRan.
-Be sure to install that first:

-  gem install ruby-openid

 To understand what OpenID is about and how it works, it helps to read the documentation for lib/openid/consumer.rb from that gem.